High Speed 2: Carbon dioxide emissions

-In 2007, the DfT commissioned a report, "Estimated Carbon Impact of a New North-South Line", from Booz Allen Hamilton, to investigate the likely overall carbon impact associated with the construction and operation of a new rail line to either Manchester or Scotland, including the extent of carbon dioxide emission reduction or increase from a shift to rail use, and a comparison with the case in which no new high-speed lines were built.
+In 2007 the DfT commissioned a report, "Estimated Carbon Impact of a New North-South Line", from Booz Allen Hamilton, to investigate the likely overall carbon impact associated with the construction and operation of a new rail line to either Manchester or Scotland, including the extent of carbon dioxide emission reduction or increase from a shift to rail use, and a comparison with the case in which no new high-speed lines were built.
 The report concluded that there was no net carbon benefit in the foreseeable future, taking only the route to Manchester.
 Additional emissions from building a new rail route would be larger in the first ten years, at least, when compared to a model where no new line was built.

-The 2006 Eddington Report cautioned against the common argument of modal shift from aviation to high-speed rail as a carbon-emissions benefit since only 1.2% of UK carbon emissions are due to domestic commercial aviation, and since rail transport energy efficiency is reduced as speed increases.
+The 2006 Eddington Report cautioned against the common argument of modal shift from aviation to high-speed rail as a carbon-emissions benefit, given that only 1.2% of UK carbon emissions are due to domestic commercial aviation, and that rail transport energy efficiency is reduced as speed increases.
 The 2007 government white paper "Delivering a Sustainable Railway" stated that trains that travel at a speed of 220 mph used 90% more energy than at 125 mph, which would result in carbon emissions for a London to Edinburgh journey of approximately 14 kg per passenger for high-speed rail compared to 7 kg per passenger for conventional rail.
 Air travel emits 26 kg per passenger for the same journey.
-The paper questioned the value-for-money of high-speed rail as a method of reducing carbon emissions, but noted that with a switch to carbon-free or carbon-neutral electricity production the case becomes much more favourable.
+The paper questioned the value for money of high-speed rail as a method of reducing carbon emissions, but noted that with a switch to carbon-free or carbon-neutral electricity production the case becomes much more favourable.